redox-os/ralloc/README.md

 ## Using ralloc

-Be sure to use Rust nightly.
+Make sure you have Rust nightly.

 Add `ralloc` to `Cargo.toml`: